thadrien/Zview.github.io/_unreleased/2024-06-01-IQ-quadrature-sign.md

 ## Introduction

 IQ modulators and quadrature couplers are often used together to perform a frequency translation while rejecting the unwanted sideband.
-However, most often in the respective documentations, the sign of the quadrature signal is not clear: does the coupler produces a quadrature output with a +90° or a -90° phase shift, and does the IQ modulator expects a quadrature input with a +90° or a -90° input ?
+However, the documentation often does not clarify whether the quadrature signal has a +90° or -90° phase shift, and whether the IQ modulator expects a quadrature input with a +90° or -90° phase shift.

 The purpose of this page is to clarify this sign issue.

 ## Upconverter side

 Here, we assume an upconverter is used.
-The principle of an IQ upconverter is to perform a complex frequency translation as such:
+The principle of an IQ upconverter is to perform a complex frequency translation as follows:

 <asciimath>
 "RF" = Re[(I + j \cdot Q) \cdot e^(j \cdot \omega_("rf") \cdot t)]
 </asciimath>

-In the case of a complex cosinus signal in baseband of frequency &&\omega_b&&:
+In the case of a complex cosine signal in baseband with frequency &&\omega_b&&:

 <asciimath>
 I + j \cdot Q = e^(j \cdot \omega_b \cdot t) = cos(\omega_b \cdot t) + j \cdot sin(\omega_b \cdot t)